 It seems like my pen's battery has died: it refuses to charge, even though the pen otherwise works perfectly with a USB power adaptor.
 It appears that it's the battery's microscopic ‘controller’ PCB that failed, the cell itself is still OK.
 If anyone knows where I could get a suitable replacement battery (about 220mAh at 3.7V LiPo, dimensions 5x14x41mm), I'm interested.
 It should be cheap of course, otherwise I might as well buy the cheapest spy pen I can find and do a battery transplant.

 Since it proved nearly impossible to find a replacement battery of the correct size, I went for the second option.
-I found a pen for €13.5 all-in.
+I found a pen for €13.5 all-in to act as a battery donor.
 The reason why it's so cheap is that it has no built-in memory.
 Instead, you have to insert your own MicroSD card.
 This is cool in two ways: storage is not fixed, and the pen is less thick because it's no longer constrained by the wide flash chip.
 This pen is also able to take photos next to movies, although switching between these two modes is hit&miss because everything has to be done with the single pushbutton.

 The bad news is that this pen uses the shameful and laughable practice of upscaling the photo and video resolution to make it appear a high-definition recorder.
-It is blatantly obvious when looking at the images that the actual resolution for both photos and video is about 640×480.
+From looking at the images, it is blatantly obvious that the actual resolution for both photos and video is about 640×480.
 This does not only waste disk space but also boosts processing requirements, hence the battery doesn't last long.
 The audio is pretty horrible too, it is very noisy because it has only 8-bit resolution.
 So, this pen is both cheap and crappy, an ideal battery donor.
 I didn't even bother trying to take it apart cleanly: I cut open the casing with a Dremel.

 I successfully transplanted the battery, which is somewhat smaller so I'll get less recording time.
 A test gave exactly 1 hour, which is still good (better than the other pen at any rate).
 I might put the other pen's innards into another tiny enclosure with a more readily available LiPo battery.